keijiro/CosineGradient/README.md

 *CosineGradient* is a small package for generating cosine-based gradients in Unity.

-The idea of cosine-based gradients is based on [an article written by Inigo Quilez][iq].
+The idea of cosine-based gradients is based on [an article written by Íñigo Quílez][iq].
 See [the original article][iq] for further details.

 [iq]: http://www.iquilezles.org/www/articles/palettes/palettes.htm